 21 dog treats per week translate to three treats a day.

-As we've seen, ratios and rates are connected, but it's quite impossible to say that one is better than the other.
+As we've seen, ratios and rates are connected but it's quite impossible to say that one is better than the other.
 They're just different.
-To convince yourself of that, recall how a map scale is always given in form
+To convince yourself of that, recall how a map scale is always given in the form

-1 : 30,000,000, which is a ratio, while we measure the density of objects in ounces (or grams) per cubic inch (or centimeter), which is a rate.
+1:30,000,000, which is a ratio, while we measure the density of objects in ounces or grams per cubic inch (or centimeter), which is a rate.
 The latter is a unit rate example, and, in fact, most of physics is.
 We have prepared two tools for the two above topics, namely, the scale calculator and density calculator.
 Why don't you try them?

 Now that we have the unit rate definition out in the open, it's time to see how to find this unit rate.
 The doggy example above should have got the idea through to you, but, nevertheless, why don't we commit a whole section to describe it in detail?